 - Figuring out a way to pick, pack, and re-palletize fixtures for specific store projects

 So what can retailers do to adapt?
 In the following, we’ll detail how retail fixture consolidation can help you both adjust to the new demands of bulk purchasing and improve your overall fixtures process for the long term.
-But first, let’s make sure we’re clear on what fixture consolidation is.

 The fundamentals of retail fixture consolidation